wlerin/feralfilehosting/Feral Wiki/SSH/SSH tunnels - MyEnTunnel/readme.md

-**Important note:** Don't use plink 0.63.
-It does not work.
-This FAQ contains permanently hosted link to a zip with Myentunnel 3.5.2 and plink 0.62.
+What is an SSH Tunnel?
+---

-Unlike using OpenVPN that encrypts **all** network traffic at the driver level for that device, creating SSH tunnels enables you to route your for traffic/applications selectively.
+Unlike using OpenVPN that encrypts **all** network traffic at the driver level for that device, creating SSH tunnels enables you to route your for traffic/applications selectively, providing they have a proxy option.

-For example: You could open a tunnel only for browsing or an application, letting the rest of your traffic go through your ISP directly, unencrypted.
-This can prevent a lot of problems for casual usage, such as using an imap application such as Thunderbird or using Personal websites like Paypal.
+For example: You could open a tunnel only for browsing or another just for an application, letting the rest of your traffic go through your ISP directly, unencrypted.
+This can prevent a lot of problems for casual usage, like using an imap application such as Thunderbird or using personal websites like Paypal where a VPN might trigger a security alert regarding your location.

 You can create and have open as many tunnels as you need per device which is more suited to on demand usage, while offering pretty much the same level of privacy as OpenVPN.

-**You do not need OpenVPN installed for running an SSH tunnel to your Feral server.**

 ### Using MyEnTunnel